Master of Arts in Liberal Studies

 Tuition Refund for Federal Title IV Financial Aid Recipients

-Federal Title IV financial aid includes the subsidized and unsubsidized Federal Direct Stafford Loan.
+Federal Title IV financial aid is available to MALS students primarily through unsubsidized Federal Direct Stafford Loan.
 For students who are recipients of federal Title IV financial aid, additional calculations must be made for tuition refunds.

 First, the college calculates the amount of Title IV aid earned by the student for the percentage of payment period completed.
 If the percentage of payment period completed is greater than 60 percent, the student is considered to have earned 100 percent of his or her Title IV aid; otherwise, the student has earned the actual percentage calculated.